Drakelid/syslogger/README.md

 - Minimal configuration, plug-and-play setup
 - Supports UDP and TCP log forwarding
 - Logs are written to a file and can be forwarded to another syslog server
+- Automatic log rotation with configurable size and retention
+- Optional logging to STDOUT for debugging

 ## Usage